 Somewhere between the lines of WireGuard code (only about 5,000 of them) is the potential for it to become the fastest, most secure, and easiest-to-use network tunnel.
 Only time will tell.

-At the time of writing, there are only a few VPN solutions that support the WireGuard protocol, a few examples are Mullvad VPN and IVPN.
+At the time of writing, there are only a few VPN solutions that support the WireGuard protocol, a few examples are Mullvad VPN, IVPN, and ProtonVPN.

 Read our full reviews: